Northwest Outdoor Lighting Brings Light To Dark Places

 A Child’s Hope Int’l

-A Child’s Hope International is committed to reaching the least of these wherever and whenever the need arises, whether the need is a result of poverty, neglect, war, pestilence, natural disasters or failure of the family.
-Humanitarian relief takes the form of:
+A Child’s Hope Int’l is committed to reaching the least of these wherever and whenever the need arises, whether the need is a result of poverty, neglect, war, pestilence, natural disasters or failure of the family.
+Within our four bridges of care, humanitarian relief takes the form of:

 International Rescue Committee